poga/devpoga.org/content/post/parsing-streaming-data-actix-lua.md

     end
 end
 {{< / highlight >}}

+Instead of figuring out types and fighting borrow checkers, we can express our idea in a simple language.

 We can also change the script while the program is running! **We can explore the data WHILE PROCESSING THE DATA**, which is tremendously useful.